Uncertainty-Informed Active Perception for Open Vocabulary Object Goal Navigation: Related Work

 Approaches for ObjectNav include end-to-end learning methods and modular methods.
 End-to-end learning methods~\cite{yadav2023iclr,ye2021auxiliary,li2023iros} map observations directly to actions, training visual representation and navigation policies simultaneously in simulation environments.
 While successful in simulation, these methods encounter challenges in real-world deployment due to sample inefficiency and their reliance on a limited set of closed-world vocabulary object categories.
 This limits their ability to semantically relate and detect novel objects, as well as adapt to unseen environments.

 In contrast, modular ObjectNav methods~\cite{gadre2023cow,yokoyama2024vlfm,zhou2023icml,yu2023iros,chen2023rss,zhang2024iros} decompose the task into perception, mapping, exploration and point-goal navigation.
-These approaches build a map of the environment using geometric and semantic information.
+Approaches build maps of the environment using geometric~\cite{stachniss2016handbook-slamchapter} and semantic information~\cite{endres2009rss}.
 A planner selects waypoints for exploration of the environment, while point-goal navigation determines the actions required to reach them.

 Recently, VLMs have significantly advanced robotic systems by enabling open-vocabulary object recognition and semantic reasoning.
 Early works such as VLMaps~\cite{huang23vlmaps} leverage VLM-derived latent features to build 2D geometric-semantic maps by projecting them into a 3D geometric representation.
 However, the feature fusion process in VLMaps is computationally expensive, making it unsuitable for real-time applications.
 Other approaches, including scene graph-based methods~\cite{hughes2022hydra,werby23hovsg}, construct hierarchical representations of semantic relationships and offer improved efficiency.
 Nevertheless, most scene graph representations remain too costly for real-time open-vocabulary exploration.